bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 where we use the square root scaling to end up with variance accumulating still at one unit per time.

-The last property, we'll look at is a quantity called the `quadratic variation <https://en.wikipedia.org/wiki/Quadratic_variation>`__, which is calculated *along a specific path* (i.e., there's not randomness involved).
+Another property, we'll look at is a quantity called the `quadratic variation <https://en.wikipedia.org/wiki/Quadratic_variation>`__, which is calculated *along a specific path* (i.e., there's not randomness involved).
 For a scaled symmetric random walk, we get: